hellojialee/Traffic_Sign_Recognition_Efficient_CNNs/Detection/mobilenet_frcnn_detector/README.md

 NOTE:
 - We trained and evalute our detector on GTSDB dataset.
-- We evaluated the trained mobilenet detector directly on Tsingshua-Tencent 100K (no model refinement )
+- We evaluated the trained mobilenet detector directly on Tsingshua-Tencent 100K (no model refinement).
+- Only about 2GB of GPU memory is enough to run and achieve the performance which is announced in our paper.

 USAGE: